patrick-john02/LTAS/README.md

 php mailer configuration
 forgot password

+dec 28 2024
+admin side
+mobile responsive tables and buttons fixed the archived document issues fixed the bug on checkboxes

 issues
 admin side
-1. date filtering is not working to all pages
+1. date filtering is not working to all pages (ongoing)
-2. mobile respoonsiveness is not working
+2. mobile respoonsiveness is not working (done)

 status: admin testing

 --Ms. kheriz if some bug occur on the system please contact me okay --

+-pat